I recently received Nemesis in the November Fairyloot box. It is a fantastical book set in an ancient Egyptian- like world.

 Sepora however, I am torn to if I really like her or have neutral feeling towards the character.
 She was defiantly admirable and a strong lead in the novel.
 She has been through many hardships, but I think after she found out that Theoria could be saved with just a small amount of Spectorium, she could have ‘relieved herself’ of her power in a certain area everyday and ‘accidentally’ found a lot of Spectorium.
 I also got confused quite a lot as Sepora is getting rid of the Spectorium into drains from sinks and other facilities that lead to the river Nefari.
 Surely it should all be in the river.
 I’m sure someone must have found the supply in the time that she had been staying in Theoria.
 Back to Sepora, her personality is really fun and her fearlessness is something to admire!

-Sethos’ character is one I really dislike.
-He really makes my stomach turn as he is fifteen years of age and is so infatuated with women and the harem.
+Sethos’ character is one I really dislike and he is morally wrong in most cases.
 If this book follows some sort of historical facts, then I would understand as Egyptian morals weren’t really ones to follow, you know the whole incest thing and young marriages.
 I hope that Sethos’ character is a little more developed in the next book as he has so much potential as a villain or as a better character.

 This book did lack a little bit of action in places, yet it kept me hooked.
 The ending rattled me quite a bit- I was not expecting that at all!
 The fact that Tarik’s actions started to change in the end was really effective in my opinion.
 It showed him as a king making the better decision for the kingdom in the long run and his desperation is shown through this.
 The fact that he even ordered Sethos to marry the princess Tulle left me surprised.